PrincetonUniversity/athena/CONTRIBUTING.md

 The easiest way to contribute to Athena++ is to fork the repository to your GitHub account, create a branch on your fork, and make your changes there.
 When the changes are ready for submission, open a pull request (PR) on the Athena++ repository.
 The workflow could be summarized by the following commands:
 1. Fork the repository to your GitHub account (only once) at https://github.com/PrincetonUniversity/athena/fork
-2. Clone a local copy of your private fork:
+2. Clone a local copy of your fork:
 ```
 git clone https://github.com/<username>/athena ./athena-<username>
 ```